 Use LDAP as an authentication method.
-This enables the pam\ldap module for authentication and changing passwords, using an LDAP directory.
-To use this option, you must have the nss\ldap package installed.
-You must also specify a server and a base DN.
+This enables the pam_ldap module for authentication and changing passwords, using an LDAP directory.
+To use this option, you must have the nss_ldap package installed.
+You must also specify a server and a base DN with --ldapserver= and --ldapbasedn=.